SAML-Toolkits/php-saml/README.md

 Security Guidelines
 -------------------

-If you believe you have discovered a security vulnerability in this toolkit, please report it as an issue
+If you believe you have discovered a security vulnerability in this toolkit, please report it by mail to the maintainer: sixto.martin.garcia+security@gmail.com

 Why add SAML support to my software?